kadekkurniawan/timekeeping-converter/README.md

 ## Setup

-After you fork this project, navigate to the repository and then open the command line, and install the necessary packages:
+After you fork this project, navigate to the project, and then open the command line and install the necessary packages:

 ```sh
 npm install